-Variety and quality are two essentials when it comes to eating well and reducing your risk of chronic disease.
-In his book, The South Beach Diet Wake-Up Call, Dr. Arthur Agatston explains that a healthy, nutritious, disease-fighting diet must feature a variety of whole foods, including vegetables, legumes, fruits, whole grains, lean protein, and healthy fats.
+Variety and quality are two essentials when it comes to eating well and reducing your risk of chronic diseases.
+In all of his books, Dr. Arthur Agatston explains that a healthy diet must feature a wide variety of nutritious foods, including vegetables, legumes, fruits, whole grains, lean protein, and healthy fats.

 While the basic principles of healthy eating are quite simple, unfortunately the majority of Americans fail to follow them, and we’re paying the price in terms of our nation’s current epidemics of obesity, prediabetes, and diabetes.
-If you want to improve your eating habits, consider these principles, adapted from The South Beach Diet Wake-Up Call:
+If you want to improve your eating habits, resolve to do the following:

 Embrace variety.
 Don’t base your diet predominantly on just a few foods.
-Consuming a wide variety of healthy foods, especially nutrient-dense, high-fiber vegetables and fruits in a rainbow of colors, provides you with the phytonutrients (plant chemicals) you need to stimulate your body’s immune cells and infection-fighting enzymes and prevent disease.
+Consuming a wide variety of healthy foods, especially nutrient-dense, high-fiber vegetables and fruits in a rainbow of colors, provides you with the phytonutrients (plant chemicals) you need to stimulate your body’s immune cells and infection-fighting enzymes and prevent a host of ailments.

 Avoid empty-calorie foods and beverages.
-Some foods and beverages, such as packaged baked goods and sugary sodas, are filled with empty calories to begin with; while others, like white bread and white rice, are stripped of their nutrients and fiber during processing, destroying their nutritional value.
-And remember, taking vitamin or mineral supplements is not a substitute for a healthy whole-foods diet.
+Some foods and beverages, such as packaged baked goods and sugary sodas, are filled with empty calories to begin with.
+Others, like white bread and white rice, are stripped of their nutrients and fiber during processing, destroying much of their nutritional value.
+And don't assume that products labeled “gluten free” are necessarily healthy.
+Many can be high in sugar, fat, and sodium.
+Always read the Nutrition Facts panel and the ingredients list on all packaged products before buying.
+And keep in mind that taking vitamin and mineral supplements is not a substitute for a healthy whole-foods diet.

-Be aware that calories count, but … stop obsessing about calories, grams of fat, carbohydrates, protein, or anything else.
-Counting every calorie and weighing your food down to the ounce is simply not conducive to a pleasurable lifestyle or useful for keeping extra weight off over the long run.
-When you make healthy food choices most of the time for your meals and snacks you will be satisfied with reasonable food quantities, and counting becomes superfluous.
+Stop counting.
+Counting every calorie or gram of fat, protein, or carbohydrate, and weighing your food to the ounce, is simply not conducive to a pleasurable lifestyle or useful for keeping extra weight off over the long run.
+When you make healthy food choices most of the time for your meals and snacks, you will be satisfied with reasonable food quantities, and counting becomes superfluous.